cloudflare/workers-docs/build-an-application/tutorials/build-a-slack-bot.md

 #### Slash Command

 A *Slash Command* in Slack is a custom-configured command that can be attached to a URL request: for instance, if we configured `/weather <zip>`, Slack would make an HTTP POST request to a configured URL, passing the text `<zip>` to get the weather for a specified zip code.
-In our application, we'll use the `/issue` command to look up GitHub issues using the GitHub API.
+In our application, we'll use the `/issue` command to look up GitHub issues using the [GitHub API](https://developer.github.com).
 Typing `/issue cloudflare/wrangler#1` will send an HTTP POST request to our Cloudflare Worker, sending the text `cloudflare/wrangler#1`, which we'll use to find the [relevant GitHub issue](https://github.com/cloudflare/wrangler/issues/1).

 On the sidebar, select *Slash Commands*, and create your first slash command.
 For our example, we'll use the command `/issue`.
 The request URL should be the `/lookup` path on your Worker URL: for instance, if your Worker will be hosted at `https://myworkerurl.com`, the Request URL should be `https://myworkerurl.com/lookup`.
-Save your new command, and then we can generate our Worker code, and begin implementing our Slack bot.

 ![Create Slack Command](../media/create-slack-command.png)